theoomoregbee/US-visa-appointment-notifier/README.md

 ### MailGun config values

 You can create a free account with https://www.mailgun.com/ which should be sufficient and use the provided sandbox domain on your dashboard.
 The `MAILGUN_API_KEY` can be found in your Mailgun dashboard, it starts with `key-xxxxxx`.
 You'll need to add authorised recipients to your sandbox domain for free accounts

+### PushOver config values

+Create a free trial account with https://pushover.net/.
+Create a new app at https://pushover.net/apps/build and copy API Token/Key to PUSHOVER_TOKEN at .env.
+Put your user_key to PUSHOVER_USER.

 ## FAQ